namphuon/ViFi/README.md

 4. If split read exists, minimum split read mapped range, -1 if no split read exists (-1)
 5. If split read exists, maximum split read mapped range, -1 if no split read exists (-1)

+Finally, ViFi outputs several working files that can be deleted after a run.
+These are:
+1. hmms.txt - The list of HMM files used during the run
+2. \<prefix\>.bam - The aligned (name-sorted order) BAM file containing the input reads
+3. \<prefix\>.unknown.bam - A BAM file containing all paired reads in which one or both paired end reads that did not align to any known reference.
+ViFi will then search these reads against the HMMs to identify any viral reads.
+4. \<prefix\>.viral.bam - A BAM file containing all paired reads that only aligned to viral references
+5. \<prefix\>.viral.cs.bam - A coordinate sorted BAM file containing all paired reads that only aligned to viral references
+6. \<prefix\>.trans.bam - A BAM file containing all paired reads in which one read aligned to the human and the other aligned to the viral reference.
+7. \<prefix\>.fixed.trans.bam - A BAM file created by merging 6. and any human/viral paired end reads discovered by running the viral HMMs on 3.
+8. \<prefix\>.fixed.trans.cs.bam - A coordinate sorted BAM file of 7.

 ## Dockerized ViFi

 We have also created a dockerized version of ViFi to enable easier time running.
 The docker version of ViFi can be obtained